Nestling between two bays the coast and countryside around St Ives offers some of the best walking in the South West

 - Half board en suite accommodation

-- Transport to and from the trailheads, if necessary
+- Private coach transport to and from the trailheads, when necessary

 - Services of our dedicated tour leaders